afd57/vue_js_knowledge/lesson_2/README.md

 you can use python simple server for HTTP serving python -m SimpleHTTPServer 8000
 Python 2.7.16 (default, Dec 13 2019, 18:00:32)

+**
+To find the process/service listening on a particular port, type (specify the port).

+lsof -i :8000